sidlau/ExerciseHelper/README.md

 - [Workouts A and B](https://youtu.be/vc1E5CfRfos)
 - [Ab Workout](https://youtu.be/8jyhJ6TiUPA)

+Only the *advanced* exercise names will be displayed to save screen space, but I'm sure you can easily memorize what the respective beginner exercise for each of them is.

 Perform Workouts A or B on days MWF, swapping between A and B each day (as explained in the video).
 The full workout set should be completed 2-3 times.

 On the days you are not performing Workouts A or B, you should perform the Ab workout.
 This can just be done once per day.